xufangzhi/Logiformer/README.md

 # Logiformer

 This is a model to tackle the logical reasoning task in the field of multiple-choice machine reading comprehension.
+The code of the decoder part is not the final version, but it is one of the alternatives.
+You can also implement it based on own design, which may further improve the experimental results.

 **Logiformer: A Two-branch Graph Transformer Network for Interpretable Logical Reasoning** (*SIGIR 2022*) [[paper]](https://arxiv.org/abs/2205.00731)